Nerdynoob5/web-design-agency/README.md

 2. **CSS**: The `styles.css` file contains styles to make the website responsive, ensuring it looks good on various devices (e.g., desktops, tablets, and smartphones).
 3. **JavaScript**: The `script.js` file handles any interactivity such as media controls (for videos), animations, or dynamic content loading.

-## Media Credits

-The images and videos used in this project are placeholders.
-Make sure to replace them with your own media files or use properly licensed assets.

-## License

-This project is for educational and demonstration purposes.
-Feel free to modify and use it in your own web design projects.